This article originally appeared on VICE Canada.

 "I'm into beards right now."

-Admiral Michael Rogers is grinning at a room of military men and women.
-He just took a question from one Canadian navy officer sporting facial hair. ("You, sir, with the beard.")
-Now, he's pointing at another scruffy defence type.
+Admiral Michael Rogers is grinning at a room of military men and women at the Ottawa Conference on Security and Defense.
+He just took a question from a Canadian navy officer sporting facial hair. ("You, sir, with the beard.")
+Now, he's pointing at another scruffy defense type.

-The crowd, a collection of private defence contractors, bureaucrats, and enlisted people, laugh and exchange looks.
+The crowd, collection of private defense contractors, bureaucrats, and enlisted people, laugh and exchange looks.

 This guy is the head of the NSA?